Koji-Sunioj/bm-cfn/README.md

 ## Why

 I used to use AWS CDK, but since that outputs Cloudformation templates I thought it's better to use Cloudformation.
 Also the latter is a lot more compact to use, and no need to use npm or node.js.
 Then combining that with Github actions to learn how they can work together.

+In a nutshell: just checking out how to bootstrap a full stack app on AWS with Cloudformation.